Lartg/discord-webscraper/02-Create-Your-Discord-Bot/readme.md

-# Establishing a Connection to a Discord Server
+# Creating a Discord Bot

 ## DiscordAPI - [Developer Portal](https://discord.com/developers/docs/intro)
   To create a new Discord bot in the Discord Developer Portal, follow these steps: